A liquidated debt is one with a clearly defined amount. The creditor and debtor together have a clear understanding of how much is owed.

 For many debts, it’s not hard to figure out what you owe.
 Your creditor makes it easy for you by sending you a statement, usually monthly, setting out your charges, the interest that’s accrued, any fees you’ve incurred, payments you made during the billing cycle, and your balance.

-A common example is a guarantor.
-The guarantor agrees to pay the debt, but only if the primary borrower defaults—doesn’t pay or otherwise fails to meet the terms of the agreement.
+- A debt is contingent if some event must occur before the debtor becomes liable for the debt.
+A common example is a guarantor; the guarantor agrees to pay the debt, but only if the primary borrower defaults—doesn’t pay or otherwise fails to meet the terms of the agreement.

-A debt can be unliquidated, disputed, or contingent.
+A particular debt can be unliquidated, disputed, or contingent.
 It could be two of those or all three.

+The status of debt is important in the context of a bankruptcy case.
 Debts have to be certain—or liquidated—before a bankruptcy trustee can pay a claim.
 Likewise, there must be no dispute or contingency pending.